Metrist-Software/product-docs/README.md

 > Note: If your system complains `yarn: command not found`, remember to enable corepack: `corepack enable`.
 If you find yourself typing “sudo apt-get ins…” STOP.
 Just enable corepack — nodejs will then take care of yarn for you.

-Then launch the vitepress site in develop mode (with hot-reloading, etc.):
+Then launch the VitePress site in develop mode (with hot-reloading, etc.):

 ```sh
 yarn dev